amenadiel/google-maps-documentation/docs/StreetViewTileData.md

 **Return Value:**  string

 Gets the tile image URL for the specified tile.
+This is a custom method which you must implement, to supply your custom tiles.
+The API calls this method, supplying the following parameters:
 pano is the panorama ID of the Street View tile.
 tileZoom is the zoom level of the tile.
 tileX is the x-coordinate of the tile.
 tileY is the y-coordinate of the tile.
-Returns the URL for the tile image.
+Your custom method must return the URL for the tile image.

 Properties